Explore an Array of African Books and More: Immerse Yourself in Culture, Knowledge, and Stories

 In "LUH in the Wild," Veroschkka Motimele invites readers on an evocative journey through landscapes of romance, beauty, and identity, capturing the profound themes of love, loss, longing, and belonging.
 Each poem offers a glimpse into the nature of connection and reflects a powerful blend of introspection and observation, serving as both a celebration of love and a lamentation of lovelessness while encouraging a deep meditation on self-love.

 This collection promises to enchant, challenge, and inspire, delivering a transformative reading experience that lingers long after the final page is turned.
 Veroschkka, a creative writer from Polokwane, Limpopo, South Africa, has made her mark as a curator of poetry and talent shows through her debut spoken word EP, "Lentsoe," which opened doors for her to perform at prestigious platforms such as the National Hair Expo and Joburg Theatre.
 Her artistic journey continued with notable participation in the "I AM WOMAN" dialogue and recognition as a top 13 finalist in the Poetry Africa Slam Jam competition in 2020.
 Besides her artistic pursuits, she is a trained dialogue facilitator, MC, media innovator, and practicing attorney.
 "LUH in the Wild" serves as an art book exploring themes of belonging, connection, beauty, desire, and joy, showcasing her ongoing love affair with poetry.
-As she insightfully states, “Experiencing deep joy amid life's challenges is not an exclusive privilege only meant for some; deep joy is an option at any given moment; we do not have to suffer our own existence when life takes an undesirable turn."
+As she insightfully states, “Experiencing deep joy amid life's challenges is not an exclusive privilege only meant for some; deep joy is an option at any given moment; we do not have to suffer our existence when life takes an undesirable turn."

 "I Do...
 Don't I?" is the highly awaited sequel to the beloved novel "The Thing with Zola."
 Follow the captivating love tale of Zola and Mbali as they brave a long-distance relationship and contemplate commitment across the enchanting settings of Kigali and Johannesburg.
-Will they take the leap?
+Will they leap?

 Join the enchanting characters including the spirited Okuhle embarking on a journey to marriage, the daring Thobile challenging societal norms, and the composed Ongama navigating life's challenges.
 Personal aspirations clash with societal expectations, unveiling a beautiful tapestry of love, dreams, and the complexities of relationships.
 Brace yourself for a whirlwind of emotions, laughter, deep insights, and the pursuit of a fairy tale ending.